tardate/LittleArduinoProjects/README.md

-# 241 Little Electronics and Arduino Projects
+# 242 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [GeneralPurpose358](./Electronics101/AudioAmps/GeneralPurpose358) - test a general-purpose LM358 amplifier circuit.
+> Latest addition:sparkles: [PierceOscillator](./Electronics101/PierceOscillator) - test a Pierce Oscillator made with a minimum of components.

 Just my collection of electronics projects, many involving an Arduino in one way or another.